storybookjs/marko/MIGRATION.md

 _You cannot set parameters from decorators_

 Parameters are intended to be statically set at story load time.
 So setting them via a decorator doesn't quite make sense.
 If you were using this to control the rendering of a story, chances are using the new `args` feature is a more idiomatic way to do this.

+### Simplified Render Context

+The `RenderContext` that is passed to framework rendering layers in order to render a story has been simplified, dropping a few members that were not used by frameworks to render stories.
+In particular, the following have been removed:

+- `selectedKind`/`selectedStory` -- replaced by `kind`/`name`
+- `configApi`
+- `storyStore`
+- `channel`
+- `clientApi`

 ## From version 5.2.x to 5.3.x